ryekis/Ionic-Automatic-Mac-Installer/README.md

 Download the lastest Node.js from https://nodejs.org/en/

 <h3> STEP 2: </h3>
 Unzip and open  "ionic_installer.zip" file.
-This will automatically create a directory named "Ionic_Projects" in your Documents folder.
+This will automatically install the Ionics framework and create a directory named "Ionic_Projects" in your Documents folder.

 <h3> STEP 3: </h3>